rpherbig/dr-scripts/README.md

   * This lets the trusted script make files on your hard drive and download stuff from the internet - make sure you trust us before running this command
 1. ;dependency
 1. ;e migrate_scripts
+  * Warning, if you have a shared gemstone 4 and DR lich install this migration will screw up your gemstone setups.
+You can manually perform this step by adding dependency to your autostart list for any DR characters and removing autostarts for any of our scripts.
+Then you'll want to use ;e custom_require(['list', 'of', 'ourscripts']) that you want to monitor now.
 1. Open up your lich install directory, then open the scripts folder (this is where your .lic files live)
 1. Make a new folder in there named 'profiles'
 1. Navigate to https://github.com/rpherbig/dr-scripts/tree/master/profiles